danbev/learning-ai/notes/lora.md

 Recall that the rank is the number of linearly independent rows or columns in a matrix.
 And notice that we haven't lost any information by decomposing the matrix into two smaller matrices.
 We can reconstruct the original matrix by multiplying the two smaller matrices together.
+While the above example shows that we are using the same rank as the original matrix we can also use a lower rank (not possible in this example as we already have rank of 1).

-But one thing to note is that the `rank` is a parameter LoRA and is something that we can set ourselves, whereas in linear algebra this is something that is a property of the matrix based on its element and this is fixed.
+But one thing to note is that the `rank` is a parameter in LoRA and is something that we can set ourselves, whereas in linear algebra this is something that is a property of the matrix based on its element and this is fixed.
 This confused me a lot initially as I was thinking about the rank as in the linear algebra